glennklockwood/limelead/content/pages/sysadmin-howtos/terasic-de10-nano.md

     [  588.465205] dwc2 ffb40000.usb: Mode Mismatch Interrupt: currently in Device mode

-Disabling the `de10-nano-synergy-init` service seems to work around this:
+Disabling the `de10-nano-synergy-init` service seems to work around this.
+In fact, go ahead and disable all the other non-essential, non-FPGA de10-nano
+services:

-    # systemctl disable de10-nano-synergy-init.service
+    # systemctl disable de10-nano-synergy-init.service \
+                        de10-nano-fftsw-init.service \
+                        de10-nano-gadget-init.service \
+                        de10-nano-synergy-init.service \
+                        de10-nano-x11vnc-init.service \
+                        de10-nano-xfce-init.service

 The configuration for this service tries to bind the synergy client to the USB OTG Ethernet gadget, so this may have been causing the regression.

+### 4.2 Disable lighthttpd

+Part of the default stack for the DE-10 Nano image includes an http server running a web interface into some FPGA demos that you can access by going to http://de10-nano.local/ on your local network.
+Disable this if you don't plan on using it:

+    root@de10-nano:~# systemctl disable lighttpd.service

 [Terasic DE10-Nano Kit download page at Intel]: https://downloadcenter.intel.com/download/26687/
 [Etcher]: http://www.etcher.io